 However, they may be entitled to EI benefits if it can be proved to Employment and Social Development Canada that they have been unfairly dismissed.

 Employees are not entitled to EI benefits if they:

 - Left a job voluntarily or without just cause

 - Are unemployed due to participating in a labour dispute

 - Lost or quit their job because they did not comply with their employer’s mandatory COVID-19 vaccination policies

 Do you need help with an employment contract or other employment law concern?
 Spraggs Law can help

-Give us a call at 604 359 1627 for a free consultation to discuss how we can offer personalized assistance based on your circumstances.
+Give us a call at 604 359 1627 or contact us online today for a free consultation to discuss how we can offer personalized assistance based on your circumstances.